vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/cluster-information/job-management.md

     How to run jobs, see [Job manager and the JOB statements](../../../3.ngql-guide/4.job-statements.md).

+## Prerequisites

+- The job management feature is available in NebulaGraph Enterprise Edition 3.4.0 and above versions.
+- The job management feature is available in NebulaGraph Community Edition 3.3.0 and above versions.

 ## Entry

 1. At the top navigation bar of the Dashboard Enterprise Edition page, click **Cluster Management**.